No Products in the Cart

 A hidden gem, Playa Corona is very popular among locals.
 Some say this beach is not as widely known to tourists because some of the better coral clusters sit a little bit further offshore.
 For this reason, Playa Corona is better for more experienced swimmers, or at least those that have already gotten their “fins” wet.

 An excellent snorkeling spot for families and first-time snorkelers, Chankanaab Beach Park is a well-equipped park run by the municipality of Cozumel.
-Home to major events like the annual Ironman swimming portion, the Park is the place to swim with the dolphins.
+The entrance costs $23 for adults and $19 USD for children to access major events like the annual Ironman swimming portion, the Park is the place to swim with the dolphins.
+Check the Chankanaab Park Website to book your entrance.

 If you’re looking for a great day of beach fun, Punta Sur is the place.
 Snorkelers can expect to get very close to prized coral reefs along the southern edge of the Park, where thousands of sea turtles nest each year.
 It’s not uncommon to snorkel alongside juvenile green sea turtles or loggerheads.